vegawidget/ggvega/src-ext/TypeScript/README.md

 To work around this problem, we believe that generating the Vega-Lite classes from the [Vega-Lite schema](https://vega.github.io/schema/vega-lite/v3.json) is a feasible solution.
 Because Vega-Lite contains all information about Vega-Lite classes and we can generate TypeScript classes from JSON schema.
 After trying several ways to generate TypeScript classes, I found the best result is provided by [quicktype](https://quicktype.io/typescript/).
 So, we decide to use it to generate Vega-Lite classes.
 Here is a [link](https://app.quicktype.io/?share=1KFE6qo8KU8cupEl5gh6) about how quicktype translate JSON schema to TypeScript.

 ### Boxplot enum bug
-However, when we use quicktype generate Vega-Lite classes, we encounter a bug that quicktype cannot separate Enum type.
+However, when we used quicktype to generate Vega-Lite classes, we encountered a bug that quicktype cannot separate Enum type.
 [Here is the link of the example in QuickType](https://app.quicktype.io/?share=mSby87Y3k9npwXjcBeZm).
 The output we expected is:
 ```ts
 export type AnyMark = Mark | Boxplot;